-6. On-line Customer Support (OCS) (User-directed, Interactive "Help System")
+6. On-Line Customer Support (OCS) (User-Directed,

 An OCS feature in the CB-PD Module enables the Customer to report problems with the product to its vendor.
 Among others, there are two types of On-line Customer Support (OCS) requests: (1) Problem Reports (PR) inform product designers and Vendor managers about Customer problems, and (2) On-line Customer Support (OCS) Requests may provide immediate notices to the Vendor's customer service staff about Customer problems.